 People searched for the following terms to get here:

-- create hotspot windows 8 1
+- how to create a hotspot using windows 8

-- windows 8 how to put router
+- how to make a tablet a router